 2. Czech Working Lines

-The Czech German Shepherds have a lot of similar characteristics of wolves as compared to all of the other German Shepherd breeds.
+The Czech German Shepherds have a lot of similar characteristics to wolves as compared to all of the other German Shepherd breeds.
 These Czech German Shepherds were bred specifically to guard and patrol the border of the country.
 They make exceptional family pets and guard dogs.
 These dogs are often recruited by police departments, search and rescue teams, and other such organizations that require an intelligent and capable working dog.